by MARIA AMATA DI LORENZO

-What does it mean to be thirty years old and have a brain tumour that steals away the time you have left?
+What does it mean to be thirty years old and have a brain tumor that steals away the time you have left?
 To have a life, a career ahead of you, suddenly shattered in front of the impenetrable wall of such a disease?
 What if you want to climb over that wall or rather break down it with strong-willed stubbornness and snatch as many days, or perhaps years, as you can from the clutches of the death?

 Perhaps you can, if you fight like a soldier, going tirelessly back into war day after day.
-You might claim back some years, see the flourishing of projects, experience the joys of children and books, and find yourself looking back almost twenty years, twenty years torn back from bad luck.
-Twenty years that one day you enclose in a book, and that book is your last will and testament and is entitled ‘On peut se dire au revoir plusieurs fois’.
+You might claim back some years, see the flourishing of projects, experience the joys of children and books, and find yourself looking back almost twenty years, twenty years have torn back from bad luck.
+Twenty years that one day you enclose in a book and that book is your last will and testament and is entitled ‘On peut se dire au revoir plusieurs fois’.
 And this book is no fiction, no novel, but the real life story of David Servan-Schreiber.

-Now everyone can read and discover this beautiful and poignant final testament of his life, as his book has been translated numerous languages, including English as ‘Not the last goodbye’ and Italian as the recently released ‘Ho vissuto più di un addio’, published by Sperling & Kupfer.
+Now everyone can read and discover this beautiful and poignant final testament of his life, as his book has been translated into numerous languages, including English as ‘Not the last goodbye’ and Italian as the recently released ‘Ho vissuto più di un addio’, published by Sperling & Kupfer.

 A physician and internationally renowned researcher, David was born in Neuilly-sur-Seine on 21st April 1961.
 Son of the famous journalist, founder of ‘L’Express’, writer and politician Jean-Jacques Servan-Schreiber, he studied medicine at Necker Hospital in Paris, where, in 1980, he opened a microcomputer laboratory with the first Apple II computers.
 Then, he continued his medical training in Quebec, first at Laval University and then at McGill University, where he specialized in psychiatry.
 In 1991, he earned a doctorate in artificial intelligence from Carnegie Mellon University, using neural networks to study the neural mechanisms underlying psychiatric disorders such as depression and schizophrenia.